-- 2. What effect can stimulants (often found in pre-workout supplements) have on your heart? - 3.
+- Abuse of painkillers (opioids) can make you sleepy.
+Why could this be dangerous in sport? - 2.
+What effect can stimulants (often found in pre-workout supplements) have on your heart? - 3.
 Which substance is associated with an increased risk in tendon rupture? - 4.
 Are SARMS approved for human use?
-YES or NO - Which health effect of HGH abuse can be irreversible? - Name a food other than broccoli which could help your body to recover from injuries. - 7.
+YES or NO - Which health effect of HGH abuse can be irreversible? - 6.
+Name a food other than broccoli which could help your body to recover from injuries. - 7.
 Which substance is associated with anger and depression? - Being well hydrated can improve your what? - 9.
 Does EPO thin the consistency of your blood?
 YES or NO - 10.
 What are the two factors besides good food that can help you become a better athlete / Clean Freak? and dangerous in sport?
 INJURY RISK TO SELF & TEAMMATES